robmoore/match-maker/README.md

 5. Make a copy of request_helper.cfg-template and name it request_helper.cfg.
 Create a segment (`[www.hackerschool.com]`, for example) for your host.
 Underneath provide your `client_id`, `client_secret`, `access_token`, and `refresh_token` created above.
 You may leave the `expires_at` value.
 It will be updated on the first token refresh.

-*Note:* The Community API only allows refresh tokens to be used once.
+*Note:* The API only allows refresh tokens to be used once.
 When you request a new access token using the refresh token, a new refresh token will be returned.
 The new refresh token must be used to make the next request for a new access token.
 That is, refresh tokens expire once they are used.